M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/fare-calculation-documentation.md

 For each vehicle type, we calculate the initial fare using:

 ```
-Initial Fare = Base Rate + (Distance in km × Base Rate per km)
+Initial Fare = Base Rate + (Distance in miles × Base Rate per mile)
 ```

-For example, a 20 km journey in a Standard Saloon would have an initial fare of:
+For example, a 20-mile journey in a Standard Saloon would have an initial fare of:

 ```
-£2.50 + (20 km × £2.50/km) = £52.50
+£2.50 + (20 miles × £2.50/mile) = £52.50
 ```

 ### Step 2: Time & Day Adjustments